 Why Switch from Rocket Money?

-Rocket Money, which started as Truebill back in 2015, is a popular tool for tracking your spending and nixing unwanted subscriptions.
-It's designed to give you a clear picture of where your cash is going.
-But it's not the only game in town, and a lot of users are looking for other options than Rocket Money.
+Rocket Money, which started as Truebill back in 2015, is a popular tool to track your spending and cancel unwanted subscriptions.
+It was designed to give you a clear picture of where your cash is going.
+But it's got some major competitors, and a lot of users are looking for other options than Rocket Money.

-While the app gets a higher than average score of 3.8 / 5 stars on Trustpilot (as of September, 2025), the negative reviews and Better Business Bureau complaints point to some real headaches.
-Users frequently report issues with canceling premium subscriptions and confusion over the fees for bill negotiation.
-With AI tools getting smarter, there are now apps better than Rocket Money that do more than just track, they actually take the work off your plate.
+While the app got a slightly higher than average score of 3.6 / 5 stars on Trustpilot (as of November, 2025), the negative reviews and Better Business Bureau complaints point to some real frustrations.
+Users frequently report problems with canceling their premium subscriptions, being charged exorbitant fees for items they did not request or the service contacting people and impersonating you without your permission.
+There are also multiple complaints about confusion over the fees for bill negotiation.
+As AI tools get smarter than us, there are now apps better than Rocket Money that do more than just track, they actually take the hassle off your plate.

 People are often looking for a switch because of:

-- Cancellation Problems: The Better Business Bureau reports of over 200 complaints over the past three years, these pages of complaints from users who struggled to cancel their paid Rocket Money account, getting charged even after they thought they were done.
+- Cancellation Problems: The Better Business Bureau reports of over 200 complaints over the past three years, these pages of complaints from users who struggled to cancel their paid Rocket Money account, getting charged even after they thought they were done or getting random charges for services they never approved.

-- Vague Negotiation Fees: The percentage-based fee on savings from bill negotiation can feel steep and, for some, not clearly explained upfront.
+- Vague Negotiation Fees: The percentage-based fee on savings from bill negotiation can feel steep and, for many, not clearly explained upfront.

 What Features to Look for in a Rocket Money Alternative

-When you're searching for a replacement, don't just trade one set of problems for another.
-You want something that actually solves the core issue: saving you time and money without creating more work.
+If you're searching for a replacement, don't just trade one set of problems for another.
+You want something that actually solves the core issue: does it save you time and money without creating more work?

 Look for tools that offer: